 At this distance it seems very unlikely we can ever know if Petrus de Donis was Peter of Ireland, but we can establish one thing based on the name alone.
 Peter of Ireland was probably Anglo-Norman, since Peter was not used as a name by the Gaelic population.
 It is also unlikely that an Irish man of Gaelic race at that time would have had a career that would take him abroad for his university education, most likely to Oxford (there was no Irish university), and from there to Paris and Naples.
-It is plausible he had some connections with Normans in Sicily.
+Peter of Ireland’s presence in the Sicilian court is interesting in its own right; it is plausible he had some connections with Normans in Sicily.

-There are three works extant attributed to him and judged authentic: Determinatio magistralis and two commentaries on Aristotle, the great inspiration of Aquinas, all from the 1250s or 1260s.
+There are three works extant attributed to Peter of Ireland and judged authentic: Determinatio magistralis and two commentaries on Aristotle, the great inspiration of Aquinas, all from the 1250s or 1260s.

 The Determinatio magistralis was aimed at answering a question of King Manfred’s, as to whether the bodily organs are made to fulfil their functions or whether the functions happen because of the organs.
 King Manfred (1232-1266) was the King of Sicily from 1258, and son of the founder of the University of Naples, the emperor of the Holy Roman Empire, Frederick II.
 We are told that the solution (based on the first option) was given by Peter of Ireland: